 1. BIM is only meant for 3D models

-BIM is used to produce stunning visual representations using 3D Modelling.
+BIM is used to produce stunning visual representations using 3D Modeling.
 But it is only a small part of BIM.
 It is a process that equips Architects, Engineers, Contractors, Vendors, and Building Owners with a collaborative approach in crafting stunning buildings.

 BIM allows the AEC’s to view the digital representation of the physical and functional properties of each component used in the project.
 This makes it easier for everyone working on the project to understand their part and manage the project effectively.